 How to paint a brick fireplace

 1. Clean brick with wire brush, then vacuum.

 Some people will tell you to then CLEAN the brick with various cleaners, or vinegar/water, etc. Sure, go ahead and do that if you want.
 I didn’t, and mine turned out just fine.

-2. How translucent versus opaque do you want your paint to be?
+2. Decide how translucent versus opaque do you want your paint to be.

 On the opposite end of the spectrum, if you want complete coverage of the pre-existing color, then don’t cut your paint at all…go full throttle, 100 proof paint.